Vitis vinifera: Climate change

 Organic acids are essential in wine quality.
 The phenolic compounds such as anthocyanins and tannins help give the wine its colour, bitterness, astringency and anti-oxidant capacity.
 Research has shown that grapevines exposed to temperature consistently around 30 degrees Celsius had significantly lower concentrations of anthocyanins compared to grapevines exposed to temperatures consistently around 20 degrees Celsius.
 Temperatures around or exceeding 35 degrees Celsius are found to stall anthocyanin production as well as degrade the anthocyanins that are produced.
-Furthermore, anthocyanins were found to be positively correlated to temperatures between 16 – 22 degrees Celsius from veraison (change of colour of the berries) to harvest.
-Tannins give wine astringency and a "drying in the mouth" taste and also bind onto anthocyanin to give more stable molecular molecules which are important in giving long term colour in aged red wines.
+Furthermore, anthocyanins were found to be positively correlated to temperatures between 16–22 degrees Celsius from veraison (change of colour of the berries) to harvest.
+Tannins give wine astringency and a "drying in the mouth" taste and also bind onto anthocyanin to give more stable molecules which are important in giving long term colour in aged red wines.
 As the presence of phenolic compounds in wine are affected heavily by temperature, an increase in average temperatures will affect their presence in wine regions and will therefore affect grape quality.

 Altered precipitation patterns are also anticipated (both annually and seasonally) with rainfall occurrences varying in amount and frequency.
 Increases in the amount of rainfall have will likely cause an increase in soil erosion; while occasional lack of rainfall, in times when it usually occurs, may result in drought conditions causing stress on grapevines.
 Rainfall is critical at the beginning of the growing season for the budburst and inflorescence development while consistent dry periods are important for the flowering and ripening periods.

 Increased CO_{2} levels will likely have an effect on the photosynthetic activity in grapevines as photosynthesis is stimulated by a rise in CO_{2} and has been known to also lead to an increase leaf area and vegetative dry weight.
 Raised atmospheric CO_{2} is also believed to result in partial stomatal closure which indirectly leads to increased leaf temperatures.
 A rise in leaf temperatures may alter ribulose 1,5-bisphosphate carboxylase/oxygenase (RuBisCo) relationship with carbon dioxide and oxygen which will also affect the plants' photosynthesis capabilities.
 Raised atmospheric carbon dioxide is also known to decrease the stomatal density of some grapevine varieties.